microsoft/hlsl-specs/proposals/0TBD-improved-resource-typing.md

 DirectX.
 Vulkan works out of the box with device addresses.

+#### Open Issue: Should VA types with indeterminate size have a user-defined size?

+Yes, no, and also maybe.

+For code that has to go fast (which is usually every part of a shader), not having bounds checks can be a performance win, so it's plausible that it should be disabled for actual deployment.

+For debugging, having a size is actually quite useful - because it lets the debugger alert users to any OOB conditions that arise, which may cause errors in the applications.

+Having a size defined seems useful, but it might be beneficial to be able to switch actual bounds checking on or off based on a build switch.
+This shouldn't be something that necessarily has to be done when compiling from HLSL, so needs some thought.
+Having it fully dynamic likely wouldn't save much however, so it may be desirable to ultimately have it under API control.

+#### Open Issue: Should VA sizes be specified statically?

+It's likely that at least some applications would want to provide the size dynamically as an argument to the shader, so supplying this should absolutely be possible.
+However, this doesn't lend itself to being part of a static declaration in constants or other memory.
+The proposed slice API below would be one way to solve this, but if there's a more reasonable way to set the initial size that would be useful.

 #### Open Issue: Why are VA buffer types separate from their counterparts?

 Standard buffer types by this proposal are resources which live in the heap,